What is Load Testing & Why is Load Testing Important?

 How can performance testing be automated?

 Performance testing can be automated using a number of third-party solutions.
-These solutions typically allow for building and scheduling test cases to run based upon a number of factors, from regularly scheduled occurrences every day, to automatic instances triggered by code check-ins.
-Many software development tools, like Microsoft Visual Studio Team Foundation Server, also contain components used to perform automated testing.
+These solutions typically allow for building and scheduling test cases based upon a number of factors, from regularly scheduled occurrences every day, to automatic instances triggered by code check-ins.
+Many software development tools, like Microsoft Visual Studio Team Foundation Server, also contain components used for performing automated testing.

 How do performance testing tools work?

 Why should we automate performance testing?

 Automating testing frees up the tester so they can perform more advanced tests and spend more time analyzing results.
 Automated tests can be repeatedly run after every code change with minimal user interaction.
 Automated testing can often catch issues before end users experience a problem, because automated tests are running consistently.

 The performance testing life cycle describes the process of arriving at one or more of a series of tests that should be performed for measuring metrics of an application over time.

 The performance testing life cycle begins while a website or application is still in development.

 Initially, determine the goal of the application, identify your audience, and the size of the audience.
 Identify the ideal average number of users that might simultaneously use the product and then identify the maximum number of simultaneous users during a heavy stress event.